Reading time: 4 minutes

 The art of standing out

 It’s all well and good to stand out from the crowd, but you want to be sure it’s for the right reasons and in a way that elevates – rather than undermines – your brand.
-Here are some valuable insights from our survey on ways to make your business card stand out (or fall down!) .
+Here are some valuable insights from our survey and small business customers, on ways to make your business card stand out (or fall down!).

-- Alternative materials: Chocolate, wood, etched metal, Lego, a tin of mints and transparent business cards were all remembered for their uniqueness.
+- Alternative materials: Cotton, wood, etched metal, linen, plastic and indestructible cards were all remembered for their uniqueness.

 - Special effects: Glow-in-the-dark and thermographic cards earned points for being different, while subtler effects such as gold foil or raised text also got a mention for their uniqueness.